 A customer changes his brand of oil and then complains of low oil pressure.

 Oil is sucked through the pickup screen and up the pickup tube into the oil pump.
-This pump pushes the oil through the filter and around the engine via oil galleries and oil delivery holes.
+So, This pump pushes the oil through the filter and around the engine via oil galleries and oil delivery holes.
 Usually located downstream of the filter there is a pressure sending unit or transducer.

-What Causes Oil Pre.?
+What Causes Low-High Oil Pressure

 Oil pressure is caused by the resistance of the oil to flow (viscosity) under the pumping action of the oil pump.
 With wide oil galleries and low viscosity oil, flow would be rapid and oil pressure low – a very desirable condition for minimizing wear.
 Conversely, under the same pumping conditions; with narrow oil galleries (by design or by blockage) and high viscosity oil, the oil flow will be slow, oil pressure will be high, hence resulting in less efficient lubrication.